NemesisWasAlienToo/CoreKit/README.md

 ## To do

-- Coroutine
-    - Prohibit moving of an already started coroutine

-- Descriptor
-    - Define what a const Descriptor must be able to perform

-- File
-    - Standardize default permissions

 - Format
-    - Seperate serializer and deserializer
     - Optmize bit-copy-able objects Add and Take

 - Iterable:
-    - Poll Put CPoll inside Poll and seperate Poll from Iterable
     - Add Linked-List
     - Add Map
     - Add (red-black & AVL) binary search trees